George Armstrong Custer: Hanover and Abbottstown

 Next morning, July 1, they passed through Abbottstown, Pennsylvania, still searching for Stuart's cavalry.
 Late in the morning they heard sounds of gunfire from the direction of Gettysburg.
-At Heidlersburg, Pennsylvania, that night they learned that General John Buford's cavalry had found Lee's army at Gettysburg.
-The next morning, July 2, orders came to hurry north to disrupt General Richard S. Ewell's communications and relieve the pressure on the Union forces.
-By mid afternoon, as they approached Hunterstown, Pennsylvania, they encountered Stuart's cavalry.
-Custer rode alone ahead to investigate and found that the rebels were unaware of the arrival of his troops.
+That night at Heidlersburg, Pennsylvania, they learned that General John Buford's cavalry had found Lee's army at Gettysburg.
+The next morning, July 2, orders came for Custer to hurry north to disrupt General Richard S. Ewell's communications and relieve the pressure on the Union forces.
+By midafternoon, as they approached Hunterstown, Pennsylvania, they encountered Stuart's cavalry.
+Custer rode ahead alone to investigate and found that the rebels were unaware of the arrival of his troops.

 Returning to his men, he carefully positioned them along both sides of the road where they would be hidden from the rebels.
-Further along the road, behind a low rise, he positioned the First and Fifth Michigan Cavalry and his artillery, under the command of Lieutenant Alexander Cummings McWhorter Pennington Jr. To bait his trap, he gathered A Troop, Sixth Michigan Cavalry, called out, "Come on boys, I'll lead you this time!" and galloped directly at the unsuspecting rebels.
+Further along the road, behind a low rise, he positioned the First and Fifth Michigan Cavalry and his artillery, under the command of Lieutenant Alexander Cummings McWhorter Pennington Jr. To bait his trap, he gathered A Troop, Sixth Michigan Cavalry, and called out, "Come on boys, I'll lead you this time!" and galloped directly at the unsuspecting rebels.
 As he had expected, the rebels, "more than two hundred horsemen, came racing down the country road" after Custer and his men.

 He lost half of his men in the deadly rebel fire and his horse went down, leaving him on foot.
 He was rescued by Private Norvell Francis Churchill of the 1st Michigan Cavalry, who galloped up, shot Custer's nearest assailant, and pulled Custer up behind him.
 Custer and his remaining men reached safety, while the pursuing rebels were cut down by slashing rifle fire, then canister from six cannons.
 The rebels broke off their attack, and both sides withdrew.

-After spending most of the night in the saddle, Custer's brigade arrived at Two Taverns, Pennsylvania, roughly five miles southeast of Gettysburg around 3 a.m.
-July 3.
+Spending most of the night in the saddle, Custer's brigade arrived at Two Taverns, Pennsylvania, roughly five miles southeast of Gettysburg around 3:00 a.m. on July 3.
 There he was joined by Farnsworth's brigade.
 By daybreak they received orders to protect Meade's flanks.
-He was about to experience perhaps his finest hours during the war.
+At this point, he was about to experience perhaps his finest hours during the war.